 +2347060624042 |

-Rivers State is one of Nigeria’s 36 states, located in the oil-rich Niger Delta region in the southern part of the country.
-It was created on May 27, 1967, by the military government of General Yakubu Gowon during the reorganization of Nigeria’s administrative regions from four regions into 12 states.
-The state was carved out of the former Eastern Region.
+Lagos State is one of Nigeria’s 36 states, located in the southwestern part of the country along the Atlantic coast.
+It was created on May 27, 1967, by the military government of General Yakubu Gowon during the same administrative reorganization that created Rivers State, when Nigeria was divided from four regions into 12 states.
+Lagos State was carved out of the former Western Region.

 Origins and Naming